 The salt value shall consist of the 32 least significant bits of the 256 bits of the KDF output.

-"aes-cbc" is not recommended.
+"aes-gcm" is not recommended as the reuse of a single key and salt for several SAs violates RFC 4106 [73] and is likely to result in complete loss of confidentiality and integrity. "aes-cbc" is not recommended but is strongly preferred over "aes-gcm".

+Derivation of Keys and Salts: